asdfugil/linux-apple-resources/KERNEL.md

 ```
 A9-A11 supports 4K and 64K page sizes.
 This builds a 16K kernel.

+- CONFIG_BACKLIGHT_APPLE_DWI
+This enables backlight support on some iPhone, iPad and iPod touch
+models.

 For USB:
 Enable:
 - CONFIG_USB_GADGETFS
 - CONFIG_USB_FUNCTIONFS
 - CONFIG_USB_FUNCTIONFS_ETH